-Termination of employment benefits depend on a member's years of pensionable service and age and may include a lump sum amount equivalent to the commuted value of the pension or a deferred pension.
+Benefits payable on termination of employment depend on a member's years of pensionable service and age and may include a lump sum amount equivalent to the commuted value of the pension or a deferred pension.

 Bridge benefits

 A bridge benefit is a temporary benefit in addition to a retirement pension.
 It is payable from retirement until the member reaches age 65, unless death or payment of Canada Pension Plan or Quebec Pension Plan disability benefits occurs first.